 Catriona’s walk was such a breath of fresh air that many said that it was one of the best, if not the best, walk in the whole Miss Universe history.
 In fact, her walk was so strong that it even caught the attention of supermodel Tyra Banks.

 The 45-year-old American television personality, producer, businesswoman, actress, author, and former model couldn’t contain herself after watching Catriona’s Next Top Model-worthy walk.
 Tyra tweeted “Pinoy power to the max!”
-Catriona, who is obviously a big Tyra fan, then responded, “OMG” followed by the crying and heart eye emoji.
+Catriona excitedly responded, “OMG” adding a crying and heart eyes emoji to her post.

 The mutual fangirling didn’t end there, Tyra tweeted her back saying, “And OMG back at YOU!
 You did it!
 And that walk and confidence?
 I mean… NEXT LEVEL FIERCE!!!
 TyTy approves.”

-Miss Universe 2018 backstage host Ashley Graham, who picked Catriona Gray as one of her top three contestants, gave the winner a shout out on her Instagram stories, writing “Congratulations [to the] Philippines.
-You’re so beautiful, and you deserve the crown.”
+Miss Universe 2018 backstage host Ashley Graham, who picked Catriona Gray as one of her top three contestants, greeted her out on her Instagram stories.
+“Congratulations [to the] Philippines.
+You’re so beautiful, and you deserve the crown,” she said.

 Watch the video here: